icco/coffee_shop/notes.md

  * Supported so many fonts it blew my mind.
  * very easy to zoom with slider in bottom right.
  * Lots of buttons that I had no idea what they did, kind of scared me.

+### Vim 7.2

+ * Incredibly customizable
+ * all commands are incredibly arcane
+ * full-screen ability is dependent on terminal app.